alessandroaime/homebridge-ueboom/README.md

 ![packetLoggerScreenshot](README/packetLoggerScreenshot.png)

-From here I retrieved the MAC address of the speaker (as described above) and used `gatttool` to perform a write request, and *BOOM* I can turn on the speaker from my command line.
+From here I retrieved the MAC address of the speaker (as described above) and used `gatttool` to perform a write request, and *BOOM* (pun intended) I can turn on the speaker from my command line.

 ## Contributors